Rory0304/TMDb_movie_app/README.md

 This web application is for showing and sorting movie api from TMDB.
+You can get your own api from https://developers.themoviedb.org/4/getting-started

-It was made by ReactJS
+It was made by ReactJS.

 What I learned from making project,
 1. Component life cycle